thisismypassport/shrinko8/README.md

 # Minification

-Greatly reduces the character count of your cart, as well as greatly improves its compression ratio (so that its compressed size is smaller).
+Greatly reduces the character count of your cart, as well as greatly improves its compression ratio (so that its compressed size is smaller) and can reduce the number of tokens as well.

-Note: it doesn't affect token count.
-(Might be added in the future)

 ## To minify your p8 cart: